Minecraft652/SFTFinance/README.md

-# SFTFinance - Let you experience blockchain transactions in Minecraft.
+# SFTFinance - Let your minecraft financial system be depolyed on blockchain.

 ![](/banner.png)